 And then, as the path deepened, I realized it’s not all about happiness.
 It is, but it isn’t.
 It’s really about Presence.
 It’s about Authenticity.
 And it’s about Truth.

 What I’ve actually found in yoga (and I hope you’ll find too) is a sense that all the messes, the weird relationships, the anxieties – all of that external stuff – gets to be soothed a little.
 It all gets quieter.
 YOU get quieter.
 And in those moments, you find who you really are: You are Presence.
 You are Authenticity.
 You are Truth.

 Yoga and meditation are deeply experiential practices.
 That means that you can read books or articles about them but you don’t know how they feel until you actually step on your mat or sit on your cushion, and do the work.

 But that doesn’t mean it has to be hard!
-I like to approach yoga and meditation the same way I could conduct an experiment.
+I like to approach yoga and meditation the same way I would conduct an experiment.
 I like to think of this work as “Reverent Curiosity.”
 What can you find out about yourself?
 What are you actually feeling in the moment?
 Where in your body are you restricted?
 Where are you open?

 Tapping into our body’s sensations, and greeting them as beloved friends, you’ll find a wealth of wisdom, and you’ll get closer to yourself.